Transition To Professional Practice Program for Registered Nurses 2023

 Child and Adolescent Mental Health Service (CAMHS)

-Mallee Ward is a unit of the Child and Adolescent Mental Health Service.
-It provides an inpatient environment where clients up to the age of 18 years can work through their mental health issues with the assistance of a specialist multidisciplinary team that are experienced in supporting young people and their families.
-This is a state-wide facility and provides a unique experience for graduates to work with experienced mental health nurses in this specialist area.
+Mallee ward is a unit of the Division of Child and Adolescent Mental Health Service.
+It is a 12-bed inpatient unit which provides a therapeutic environment in which children and young people up to the age of 18 years can be supported to work towards better mental health.
+The unit works in collaboration with a specialist multidisciplinary team that are experienced in supporting young people and their families.
+This is a state wide facility and provides a unique experience for graduates to work with experienced mental health nurses in this specialist area.

-A placement in Mallee Ward includes providing individual care to the patients, involvement in family therapy, group participation and collaborative liaison with various community services and schools.
-You will also become familiar with the numerous Acts and legislation that apply to this area.
+A placement in Mallee ward includes providing individual care to the patients, involvement in family therapy, group participation and collaborative liaison with various community services and schools.
+You will also become familiar with the numerous Acts and legislations that apply to this area.

 Mallee ward also supports the Graduate Diploma of Mental Health Nursing for Registered Nurses seeking to become Registered Mental Health Nurses.